q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 * [A Simple Autoencoder From Scratch](#): Using FFNN from scratch to create Autoencoder.

 ## Inspiration
-This blog post is inspired by the following articles and i have copied some contents also, so i am giving credits to the authors.
+This blog post is inspired by the following articles and I have copied some contents also, so I am giving credits to the authors.
 * [Hand Gesture Recognition using Python and OpenCv](https://gogul.dev/software/hand-gesture-recognition-p1) The author of this article has made gesture recognition so simple that made me complete the drawing system within few hours.
 Honestly the part of hand contour extraction is inspired from this blog.